Nova-UTD/navigator/docs/simulation/simulation-overview.md

  - The "RenderOffscreen" flag hides the rendering window, which saves some resources.
 See [here](https://carla.readthedocs.io/en/latest/start_quickstart/#command-line-options) for more details

-* Launching RVIZ:
+* Launching **RVIZ** (*within our Docker container*):

+    1. Open a new terminal window.

+    2. Navigate to the root directory of Navigator

+    3. Run our docker container start script.
+(If first time running container, refer to [step 3](/navigator/index)

+        `$ ./start.sh `

-    1. Open a new terminal instance and source the setup script via a command like: `. navigator/install/setup.bash `
+    4. Source the setup script via a command like:
+    ` . install/setup.bash`

-    2. Run: `rviz2'
+    5. Run: `rviz2`
-    3. Select File followed by Open Config Select default.rviz from the share folder.
+    6. Select File followed by Open Config Select default.rviz from the share folder.
 It is recommended that you have your own copy of this as well             for your own configuration.

-* Launching the stack:
+* Launching **Navigator**:

     1. Open a new terminal window.

     2. Navigate to the root directory of Navigator.

+    3. Run the docker container `./start.sh`

-    3. Run `source /install/setup.bash` (if you have bash sourcing ROS automatically (see below), that works too)
+    4. Run `source /install/setup.bash` (if you have bash sourcing ROS automatically (see below), that works too)

-    4. Run `ros2 launch carla.launch.py`
+    5. Run `ros2 launch carla carla.launch.py`

-    5. Check RVIZ and terminal output.
+    6. Check RVIZ and terminal output.
 The sim_bridge will publish sensor data just as if you were driving on campus, and it will similary accept commands      from our [standard topics](https://github.com/Nova-UTD/navigator/wiki/Topic-and-transform-structure).
 As of writing, our custom bridge publishes:

     - GNSS (GPS)
     - IMU